Distributed Computability in Byzantine Asynchronous Systems: Introduction

 \subsection{Our Contributions}

-Our first contribution is to \textbf{extend} the application of the topological model from \cite{HerlihyS99}, formerly used to characterize solvability in crash-failure systems, to colorless tasks in asynchronous Byzantine systems.
-This approach leads to novel conclusions, suggesting that the model is well-suited and robust among a multitude of communication and failure abstractions.
-Besides, it opens up new questions, such as how to further extend the application to colored tasks, as well as other timing models.
-Background information on the topological model in distributed computing is presented in Sec.~\ref{SecTopologicalModel}.

-Our second contribution is to give \textbf{new protocols} for $k$-set agreement and barycentric agreement in the Byzantine-failure model.
-It is well-known that asynchronous Byzantine consensus is impossible~\cite{FischerLP85}, as well as wait-free asynchronous set-agreement~\cite{BorowskyG93,HerlihyS99,SaksZ00}.
-Our protocols limn the boundary between the possible and impossible in the presence of Byzantine failures.
-Using powerful algorithmic tools, presented in Sec.~\ref{Sec-BasicAlgorithmicTools}, our $k$-set agreement and barycentric agreement protocols, which are discussed in Sec.~\ref{Sec-KSetBarycentricAgreement}, will provide the appropriate support for our main theorem.
+Tools adapted from combinatorial topology have been successful in characterizing task solvability in synchronous and asynchronous \emph{crash-failure} systems, as in~\cite{HerlihyShavit1999}.
+This paper extends the approach to tasks in asynchronous Byzantine systems~\cite{Lamport1982,DSBookLynch}.
+The results presented here suggest that the language of combinatorial topology (a generalization of the language of graphs) is a convenient and effective way to formalize a range of distinct distributed computing models.
+We present some background on distributed computing in Sec.~\ref{Sec-OperationalModel}, and outline its topology-based modeling in Sec.~\ref{Sec-TopologicalModel}.

-Finally, our principal contribution is to give the \textbf{first theorem} with necessary and sufficient conditions to solve \emph{arbitrary colorless tasks} in the asynchronous Byzantine model.
-The task itself is defined in terms of a pair of combinatorial structures called \emph{simplicial complexes}~\cite{Munkres84,Kozlov07}.
-Whether a task is solvable is equivalent to the existence of a certain structure-preserving map between the task's simplicial complexes.
-This equivalence captures the relation between $n+1$, the number of processes, $t$, the number of failures, and the topological structure of the task's simplicial complexes\footnote{ Our results extend to the core/survivor-set model~\cite{JunqueiraM03} (Section~\ref{Sec-NonIndependentFaults}). }.
-While an analogous characterization has long been known for crash failures~\cite{HerlihyS99}, our solvability theorem, presented in Sec.~\ref{Sec-SolvabilityTheorem}, is the first such characterization for Byzantine failures.
+Our principal contribution, presented in Sec~\ref{Sec-EquivalenceTheorem}, is to give the \emph{first theorem} with necessary and sufficient conditions to solve arbitrary tasks in asynchronous Byzantine systems.
+In our approach, a Byzantine-failure task is defined in terms of a pair of combinatorial structures called \emph{simplicial complexes}~\cite{Munkres84,Kozlov07}, and a map modeling task semantics.
+We assume an adversary that may deem a subset of processes as faulty, and require that the output of non-faulty processes is permitted in light of the input of non-faulty processes, according to the task's formal specification.
+Our theorem says that, in asynchronous systems, a Byzantine-failure task is solvable if and only if a \emph{dual} crash-failure task, also expressed in terms of simplicial complexes, is solvable.
+Given that solvability conditions have long been known for crash failures (see~\cite{HerlihyShavit1999}), our equivalence theorem, presented in Sec.~\ref{Sec-EquivalenceTheorem}, provides for the first time solvability conditions for Byzantine failures in asynchronous systems.